Senate advances $1.4T spending deal in drive to adjourn

 Key provisions include an expensive repeal of Obama-era taxes on high-cost health plans, help for retired coal miners, and an increase from 18 to 21 in the nationwide legal age to buy tobacco products muscled into the measure by Majority Leader Mitch McConnell, R-Ky.

 The almost 2,400-page package reflects the reality of divided government and the enduring strength of the Capitol’s appropriations process, which allows members to go to bat for their states and congressional districts.
-McConnell emerged as a victor, winning the politically popular benefit rescue for about 100,000 retired coal miners.
+McConnell emerged as a victor, winning the politically popular $6 billion pension rescue for about 100,000 retired coal miners, along with more parochial items like help for his state’s legal hemp industry and $410 million to build a new veterans hospital in Louisville.

 House Speaker Nancy Pelosi, D-Calif., was also a driving force, winning permanent repeal of a tax on high-cost “Cadillac” health insurance benefits that is unpopular with Democratic labor allies.

-McConnell, Pelosi and key deputies such as the veteran, pragmatic chairs of the Appropriations Committee have wrestled over the spending package for months, finally cutting a deal on Monday that gave Trump a steady stream of funding for his long-sought border wall.
+McConnell, Pelosi and key deputies such as the veteran, pragmatic chairs of the Appropriations Committee have wrestled over the spending package for months, finally cutting a deal on Monday that gives Trump a steady stream of funding for his long-sought border wall.

 “I would have preferred no funding for the wall,” said top Appropriations Committee Democrat Patrick Leahy of Vermont.
 “But the Republicans were clear. … They stood with the president on the wall, as they seem to do time after time.”